SINI SANA Travels in Malaysia

 CALL FOR SUBMISSIONS

-THE DIVERSE CULTURES of Malaysia invite travellers both local and foreign to marvel at towering cityscapes where modernity dazzles with luxury or go through old trunk roads surrounded by oil-palm plantations to get to breathtaking mountains, caves, beaches and the tropical rainforests.
-And, of course, every traveller is amazed by the food that can be exotic or a fusion of everything you know!
+The diverse cultures of Malaysia invite travellers both local and foreign to marvel at towering cityscapes where modernity dazzles with luxury or go through old trunk roads surrounded by oil-palm plantations to get to breathtaking mountains, caves, beaches and the tropical rainforests.
+And, of course, every traveller is amazed by food that can be exotic or a fusion of everything you know!

 Perhaps during a jungle trek, you stumbled upon an enchanting place, or had a non-fatal encounter with wild animals.
 Maybe you once spent an afternoon befriending villagers who had never met an urbanite off the beaten track before.
 If you were a journalist invited on a ‘famtrip,’ did you encounter something outside the usual itinerary of visiting the most popular marketplaces, skyscrapers and restaurants?
 You might have enjoyed the tranquillity of a hideaway before it was discovered and destroyed in the name of progress and development.
 Here is a chance for you to recapture those moments.

-MPH GROUP PUBLISHING is looking for true travellers’ tales, preferably (yes, preferably) on places outside the tourist hubs of Malaysia.
-Stories should be in the form of travelogues with rich, firsthand descriptions of sights and sounds and smells and even tastes.
+MPH GROUP PUBLISHING is looking for true travellers’ tales, preferably on places outside the tourist hubs of Malaysia.
+Stories should be in the form of travellogues with rich, firsthand descriptions of sights and sounds and smells and even tastes.
 We want engaging stories that will move us to visit the places for ourselves and also to understand why we should preserve the beauty of such places.
 This is not a travel guide; we do not want to know just where to visit and how to get there.
-We do not want prose that read like they were written for the Malaysian Tourist Board brochure.
-We do not want photographs; the words in the story should be more than enough to capture all the wonders and splendours.
-We want the literariness in travel writing; we want the poetry of travel.
-Tentatively titled Sini Sana: Travels in Malaysia, we aim to publish the anthology in 2011, hopefully, depending on the number and quality of submissions we receive.
+We do not want photographs; the words in the story should capture all the wonders and splendours.
+We want the literariness in travel writing.
+Tentatively titled Sini Sana: Travels in Malaysia, we aim to publish the anthology in 2010, depending on the number and quality of submissions we receive.